TheHelmholtz/thehelmholtz.github.io/_posts/2017-10-06-learning_signal.md

 ---
 layout: post
-title:  "Learning Signal"
+title:  "Unsupervised Learning Signal"
 date:   2017-10-06 12:00:00 +0800
 permalink: /blog/learning_signal
 comments: true
 categories: jekyll update
 ---

-This post is about what kind of objective function unsupervised learning should use.
-In particular, I'll discuss what I call explanatory, predictive and discriminative objectives.
-It's a stub I hope I'll extend later.

-Let's clear the basic definitions:

-- __Explanatory__: Given input, compute posterior, explain input.
-Examples include VAEs and BMs, and many of the more traditional probabilistic models
+I think the autoencoder paradigm is flawed.
+This post outlines a way of categorizing unsupervised objectives, and explains why I think autoencoders, or the explanatory approach, might be insufficient.

+> TLDR: You shouldn't just ask a model to explain what it has already observed.
+Because the model can overfit, and
+> there's nothing you can do about it.

+I divide unsupervised models into 3 categories: explanatory, predictive, and discriminative.

+- __Explanatory__ models explain observation using some posterior.
+For example, VAEs map input to a posterior, then use samples from that posterior to reconstruct/explain the input.
+Boltzmann Machines, Topic Models, Gaussian Mixture Models are all examples of this type.
-- __Predictive__: Given parts of the input, predict other parts of the input.
-Examples include many of the autoregressive models such as NADE [1], PixelRNN [2] and WaveNet [3].
-Another example is Context Encoder [4].
+- __Predictive__ models, given parts of the input, predict the remaining parts.
+Most of the autoregressive models, such as LSTM language models, NADE [1], PixelRNN [2], WaveNet [3], and Context Encoder [4], are all examples of this category.
-- __Discriminative__: Given input, compute a single or several energy values.
-Examples include GANs, Context Prediction [5] and word embedding.
+- __Discriminative__ models map input to some kind of semantic information, using self-supervisory signals.
+GAN is probably the most famous example in this category.
+Other examples include Context Prediction [5] and word embedding.

 The state of affairs is such that both predictive and discriminative methods are making very good progress.
-The explanatory approaches, however, still do not scale to bigger datasets.
-Why is that so?

-To answer this question, I'd like to take a step back and ask a very different question: what's the difference between science and pseudo-science?

-Both science and pseudo-science explain what we observe.
-Very often, though not always, the explanations are backed up using some sort of model.
-But the real difference between science and pseudo-science is their predictive power.
-Scientific models make testable predictions, whereas pseudo-scientific models do not.

-The point I'm making is that, it's not good enough to come up with sensible model that explains your observation.
-How would we know the model is not overfitting?
-Instead, we must train the model to generalize.
-The predictive approach requires exactly that, and the discriminative approaches enforce that to some extent as well.

-Of course, the problem with predictive and discriminative methods is that they are total black-boxes.
-With the explanatory approach we can carefully design our models, then do inference with those models.
-With the predictive and discriminative approaches, the idea of a prior and a posterior seems less relevant, and so the structure of the model is assumed to be implicit.

-If only there is a way to combine them with inference using a prescribed model.
+PixelRNNs generates pretty sharp images.
+WaveNet generates pretty convincing speech and music, GANs give very convincing images on LSUN, which is by no means a simple dataset, and Context Prediction learns features that allow very effective semantic image retrieval.
+A few things are missing here and there, but the general trend seems pretty good.

+Explanatory approaches, on the other hand, have been quite stuck after VAEs came out.
+Nobody has gotten it to work well even on moderately complex datasets such as CIFAR and LSUN.
+What's wrong?

+There might be many reasons why VAEs don't work yet, but in this post I'll focus on just one: *you shouldn't just ask a model to explain what it has observed*.

+The difference between science and pseudo-science is that science makes testable predictions, whereas pseudo-science does not.
+Explanatory models are a bit like pseudo-science: the model might seem fairly reasonable, and even convincing at times, but since it never makes a prediction about anything, you can't really tell if it's wrong.
+If it overfits, there's nothing you can do about it.

+In comparison, methods under the predictive approach and the discriminative approach have to do more than "just explain".
+The predictive approach has to predict unseen data, which naturally limits overfitting.
+Discriminative models make prediction as well, just that the prediction isn't in the same domain as the input.

+If prediction is indeed so important, can we incorporate prediction into explanatory models?

 References: